FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 ![Domain model](Docs/DomainModel.png)

 Each user can set as many goals as he wants and recieve different tips.
-Also, an user can register an activity and time its duration.
+Also, a user can register an activity and time its duration.

 ## Architecture and Design